mfreistein/Article_Management_System/README.md

 -[Unit Tests](.github/workflows/main.yml?plain=1#L77)

+I would like to have added PyBuilder to the script, however, the import error for mysql kept popping up and interrupting the build.
+Therefore, I removed it for the time being.

 ## 9. IDE: Pycharm

-Favourite Pycharm key shortcuts for Mac

--cmd-c/cmd-v (copy/paste)

--alt-spacebar (preview function)
+I chose Pycharm as my IDE as I had used it before.
+I've also worked with IntelliJ.
+I felt very comfortable using both and have profited particularly from the easy reformatting tools.
+My favourite Pycharm key shortcuts for Mac are:

+-alt-spacebar : This preview window allows a reader to quickly read what exactly is happening in the selected function or class without having to navigate to it, saving time and energy.

--alt+shift+click (edit several lines at once )
+-alt+shift+click : Editing several lines at once can be extremely helpful in certain situations.
+I use this shortcut very often for indenting purposes.

--hightlight section + alt+shift+g (add carets to ends of selected lines)
+-hightlight section + alt+shift+g : Same principle as above.
+Adding carets to ends of selected lines eases the editing process.

--click+cmd+b (shows me where everywhere I've used the class/function/variable in my code)
+-click+cmd+b : This shortcut shows me everywhere I've used the selected class/function/variable in my code.
+It was particularly helpful for reading/understanding the code.

--shift shift (allows me to quickly navigate code)
+-shift shift : Allows you to quickly navigate to a specific section of the code.

 ## 10. DSL:

 -[MySQL](src/Databases/Article_Info_Conception.py?plain=1#L17)